kambojankit/kambojankit.github.io/_tut-java/01-overview.md

 Welcome to the tutorial series on Java.
 This tutorial is designed not only as an introduction to the language, but also serves the purpose of gaining in-depth knowledge of the Java world.
 It is equally beneficial for beginner to intermediate programmers.

+What makes java special is its ease of use and rich set of functionalities it provides.
+Java has widespread adoption and is language of choice for writing most of the enterprise applications.

 ## Pre-Requisites

-To understand the content, readers should have introductory knowledge on programming in any language, be it C, C++, Python, etc.
+We assume that target audience has some programming knowledge and know how to write basic programs in any language e.g C, C++ etc.

 ## Java: What's In a Word